MicrosoftDocs/quantum-docs/articles/install-binder-qdk.md

 # Develop with Q# and Binder

 Learn how to create a Q# application using Binder.
-You can use Binder to run and share Jupyter Notebooks online, and even run Q# console applications online, allowing for a zero-install experience if desired.
+You can use Binder to run and share Jupyter Notebooks online, and even run Q# console applications online, which allows you to try Q# without installing the QDK.

 ## Use Binder with the QDK samples